 |Total||1 441 668||1 496 137||1 529 814||1 588 808||1 602 870|

-1 The data for 2017/18 concerning students in higher education institutions are available on the pages entitled "Higher education institutions".
+1 The data for 2017/18 concerning students in higher education institutions is already available on the pages entitled "Higher education institutions".
 Sources: FSO - Statistics on pupils and students (SDL) , Students and degrees of higher education (SHIS-studex)

 In 2016/17 there were more than 1.6 million pupils and students in Switzerland, representing almost a fifth of the country's population.
 Roughly half of people in education are women and almost a quarter are of foreign nationality.
 58% of people in education are in compulsory schooling, 23% at upper secondary level and 19% at tertiary level.